Search

 Verify

 Make sure that the verify command ends with success both for the orchestrator and the worker nodes, that will help ensure that the CI environment is valid for installation.
-Follow the Verify guide for instructions and troubleshooting.

 Run